dwebprotocol/ddatabase-peer-auth/README.md

-# hypercore-peer-auth
+# ddatabase-peer-auth

-Authenticate a hypercore-protocol connection by signing the NOISE public keys with a static key pair.
+Authenticate a @ddatabase/protocol connection by signing the NOISE public keys with a static key pair.

 See [test.js](./test.js) for an example.